MichaelCurrin/hugo-netlify-sample/README.md

 $ yarn start
 ```

-View the site at http://localhost:1313 (npm) or http://localhost:3000 (yarn) .
+View the site at http://localhost:1313 (npm) or http://localhost:3000 (yarn).

 Login to the admin view at `/admin`.
+This is a view on the single-page-app on the admin `index.html` page which has been set in the admin config to work with the remote server.

-Note that although you followed the path for the local server, the site you view and any changes you make are actually on the remote repo. i.e. If you add a post, you create a commit in the remote Github repo which triggers a Netlify rebuild - no file changes or commits are made in the local repo.
+The local admin site that you view and any changes you make are actually on the _remote_ repo. i.e. If you add a post, you create a commit in the remote Github repo which triggers a Netlify rebuild - no file changes or commits are made in the local repo.
+You have to a pull locally to get the remote changes.

+According to Netlify docs:

+> Note: no matter where you access Netlify CMS — whether running locally, in a staging environment, or in your published site — it will always fetch and commit files in your hosted repository (for example, on GitHub), on the branch you configured in your Netlify CMS config.yml file.

 ## Customization tips